 I moved here from Florida in early 2014 and to Arlington specifically in October.
 If you know the best hole in the wall restaurants please be my friend.

-I take a lighthearted view of this process.
+I take a lighthearted view of this process, but not of relationships, when they occur.

 I am pretty busy at the moment.
 It may take time to answer a message even if you seem rather interesting.